cschladetsch/KAI/Readme.md

 Currently the networking is supplied by RakNet, but no RakNet symbols are exposed in the KAI API.
 As such, any networking system could be employed later without changing any of the publically visible KAI framework.

-# Installing

-You will need CMake version 3.4 or greater.

-From top-level do:

-	# mkdir build && cd build && cmake .. && make

-For the basics, no external libraries are required.

-For the Window app to build, you will need [FLTK](www.fltk.org) and all of its' requirements as well.

-# Examples
+## Examples

 It's hard to give examples of an engine without applications.
 This is an 'engine' that attempts to make C++ more dynamic and scriptable.
-It is also the basis for a new network model that uses Proxies and Agents to make networking as simple as async method calls.
+It is also the basis for a new network model that uses *Proxies* and *Agents* to make networking as simple as async method calls.

+I've since learned that this isn't uncommon anymore.
+Well, it was when I started it in 2009.

-The best example is the REPL Window, provided.
+The best example is the REPL Window, provided in ${KAI_HOME}/Bin/Window.
 From there, you can see that you can change and interact with C++ objects on the fly: create them, change them, delete them.
 Both locally and remotely.

-## Unit Tests

-See the [Unit Tests](https://github.com/cschladetsch/KAI/tree/master/Source/Test/Source) here.
-They are of course not comprehensive, but they give an idea.

-They are what I am working on the most at the moment.